behowell/fluentui/rfcs/convergence/props-typing-improvements.md

 }
 ```

-**Problem:** The `WidgeState` type is handwritten, requires repeating the types for slot props and any props that have defaults.
+**Problem:** The `WidgetState` type is handwritten, requires repeating the types for slot props and any props that have defaults.

 ```typescript
 export interface WidgetState extends WidgetProps {